 Pulse

-Adds a zoom-in effect that pulsates the widget.
+Adds a zoom-in effect that pulsates the element.
 You can configure the pulse intensity in the settings.

 2. Loop Effects